 This week in Audicus blogs, find out about the latest news when it comes to topics in hearing health!
 The new year has brought many discoveries in terms of hearing loss prevention and the benefits of new hearing aids.
-Current developments in hearing health news include:
+Current developments in hearing loss research include:

 Hearing Loss and Iron Deficiency Anemia

-Researchers from Penn State University have found that there is a relation between iron deficiency anemia and instances of both sensorineural hearing loss and conductive hearing loss, screened in 305,339 patients age 21-90.
+Researchers from Penn State University have found that there is a relation between iron deficiency anemia and instances of both sensorineural hearing loss and conductive hearing loss, screened in 305,339 patients aged 21-90.

 Sensorineural Hearing Loss, Drug Dosage and Tuberculosis

 Researchers from the University of Groningen, the Netherlands, have found a way to decrease the instances of hearing loss in tuberculosis patients receiving aminoglycoside treatment.